peteroupc/peteroupc.github.io/colorgen.md

 <a id=Color_Intensity_Grayscale></a>
 ### Color Intensity (Grayscale)

-Color intensity is a single number, ranging from 0 through 1, indicating how light or dark a color is; 0 means black and 1 means white.
+Color intensity is a single number, being 0 or greater and 1 or less, indicating how light or dark a color is; 0 means black and 1 means white.
 Some formulas for color intensity follow:

 - **Simple**: `(color[0]+color[1]+color[2])/3.0`.